BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ## Adding a Seed

 Seeds can be imported or created.
-Seed importing is done via either the Scan button (which imports via camera or other automated means) or the **add** button (which does so via cut-and-pasting) while seed Creation is done through the **add** ("+") button.
+Seed importing is done via either the Scan button (which imports via camera or other automated means), the **add** button (which does so via cut-and-pasting), or through `ur:` links (which are not yet fully supported); seed Creation is done through the **add** ("+") button.

 ### Scanning a Seed via Automated Means

 <a href="../images/st-scan.jpeg"><img src="../images/st-scan.jpeg" align="right" width=250></a>

-The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, the cut-and-paste clipboard, the file system, or your photo roll.
+The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, the cut-and-paste clipboard, the file system, your photo roll, or an NFC Tag.

 To scan a QR code, you can:
 * Point your camera at the QR of a seed, using the circular "flip" symbol to switch between front-facing and back-facing cameras if needed; or